ValeriaMarras/SEIR_BRW/README.md

 ### 2. Validation and Forecast Generation

-After simulations are generated, run the `validation.ipynb` script to:
+After simulations are generated, run the `calibration.ipynb` script to:

 - Select the top 100 simulations based on MAPE.